Can Rucking Burn Fat?

 There are several reasons why rucking has become a popular exercise trend.
 One of them: it's an incredibly effective way to burn fat.
 But how exactly does carrying extra weight on your back lead to fat loss?
 There's real science behind why rucking is so effective for melting away pounds.

-Another reason rucking is so effective for fat loss is due to a phenomenon called excess post-exercise oxygen consumption (EPOC).
-What this means is that your metabolic rate remains elevated even after you finish your ruck.
-Studies show that high-intensity exercise like rucking can boost your metabolism for up to 48 hours post-workout.
-Your body needs extra energy to repair and grow muscle, refill depleted glycogen stores, and return to homeostasis.
-This keeps you burning extra calories and fat, even while sitting on the couch.
-Higher-intensity exercise causes a more pronounced EPOC effect.
-So upping your ruck weight and speed will lead to greater calorie burn after your workout is over.
+Another compelling reason rucking is highly effective for fat loss lies in the phenomenon known as excess post-exercise oxygen consumption (EPOC).
+EPOC refers to the elevated metabolic rate that persists even after you’ve completed your rucking session.
+Studies have demonstrated that high-intensity exercise, such as rucking, can boost your metabolism for up to 48 hours post-workout.
+During this period, your body requires additional energy to repair and grow muscle, refill depleted glycogen stores, and return to homeostasis.
+This sustained metabolic rate ensures that you continue to burn extra calories and fat even while at rest.

 Rucking Builds Metabolism-Boosting Muscle